MicrosoftDocs/customer-insights/ci-docs/data-unification.md

 1. [Review](data-unification-review.md) and create the unified profile.

 > [!NOTE]
-> In B-to-B, after unifying accounts you can optionally [unify contacts (preview)](data-unification-contacts.md) for those accounts and link the unified contacts to the unified accounts.
+> In B-to-B, after unifying accounts you can optionally [unify contacts](data-unification-contacts.md) for those accounts and link the unified contacts to the unified accounts.

 ## Next steps